Mifflin County School District

 The Mifflin County School District is a midsized, rural public school district located in the Commonwealth of Pennsylvania.
 The district boundaries coincide with the boundaries of Mifflin County, minus the southwestern municipalities of Kistler and Newton Hamilton boroughs and Wayne Township, which are part of the Mount Union Area School District.
 Mifflin County School District encompasses approximately 362.3 square miles.
-According to 2000 federal census data, it served a resident population of 46,486.
-Based on 2010 federal census data, the district's resident population grew to 46,682.
+According to 2010 federal census data, it served a resident population of 43,607.
+Based on 2020 federal census data, the district's resident population shrank to 43,285.
 The educational attainment levels for the Mifflin County School District population (25 years old and over) were 81.4% high school graduates and 11.1% college graduates.

 According to the Pennsylvania Budget and Policy Center, 48.9% of the District's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents’ per capita income was $15,612, while the median family income was $38,723.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Mifflin County the median household income was $37,539.
 By 2013, the median household income in the United States rose to $52,100.